Deadline: 5:00 PM on Friday, October 18, 2019

 - Likelihood that work can be accomplished within the proposed budget and time period.

-- Given the GC Digital Initiatives’ strong commitment to open-access scholarship and free software platforms, preference is given to projects that use open-source tools and that focus on making work publicly accessible.
+- Given the GC Digital Initiatives’ strong commitment to open-access scholarship and free software platforms, preference is given to projects that use or create open-source tools and that focus on making work publicly accessible.

 Please direct any questions to Lisa Rhody, Deputy Director of Digital Initiatives at email@example.com.